 Since its establishment, the OECI elected an Executive Board with the mandate to appoint a Programme Committee and a Membership Committee for the careful evaluation of future membership.

-The first meeting of the General Assembly of the OECI took place on 18th-20th May 1980 in Rhodes, Greece, where the discussion for a European cooperative programme began.
-The OECI activities were closely linked with the UICC, with the belief that both organisations would derive notable benefits from this alliance.
+The first meeting of the General Assembly of the OECI took place on 18th-20th May 1980 in Rhodes, Greece, where the discussion for a European cooperative Programme began.
+The OECI activities were closely linked to UICC, with the belief that both Organisations would derive notable benefits from this alliance.
 The Organisation has grown maintaining the basic philosophy on which it was created: improvement of communication and a growing cooperation between cancer institutes throughout the European continent.

 A new direction

 In 2001, under the initiative of the President Guy Storme and Claudio Lombardo, the European Economic Interest Grouping “Liaison Network for Cancer “GEIE-LINC” was founded with the participation of 16 founding members.
 OECI and GEIE-LINC collaborated thanks to two parallel boards.
 In 2005 the two Organisations merged to become OECI-EEIG" in step with the ongoing developments in Europe and with a mandate of finding “new and better treatments, providing more comprehensive care and improving patients’ quality of life supported by evidence- based medicine with a holistic approach”.

 The office of the OECI-EEIG was confirmed in the heart of Brussels, at the Fondation Universitaire.

 After more than 40 years of activity, the OECI still provides the best forum for the directors of member institutes to meet regularly, to exchange views, and to formulate plans for future, inter-institutional collaborative ventures.
 It provides the right setting and the appropriate note of informality to overcome the political or cultural barriers, which even today sometimes risk to frustrate a true and comprehensive working relationship amongst the main players of the European cancer community.